 Ashlee has discovered the satisfaction of growing her own food and the beauty of her vegetable garden.
 Like many of us, she enjoys quiet mornings in the garden, sipping her coffee, listening to the birds, and visiting with her chickens.
 She marvels over the fact that she has actually grown all of this!

 Soil3: The Perfect Choice for Growing Vegetables in Raised Beds

 Soil3 is humus compost.
 Humus is organic matter that is completely decomposed and broken down into its smallest particle size, which makes rich nutrients more readily available to plants.

 - Four Times the Water Retention of Regular Soil: Because Soil3 is humus compost, it has better water retention than regular soil.
 When used in raised beds, it also allows for good drainage.

 - Season-Long Growing Without Fertilizer: Soil3 provides enough slow-release nutrients for season-long growing.
 No need to apply additional fertilizer.
 It has been tested in raised beds for up to four years without additional fertilizer.

-- Reduces the Need for Harsh Chemicals: Soil3 is OMRI Listed for certified organic gardening and the trusted choice for organic humus compost.
+- Reduces the Need for Harsh Chemicals: Soil3 is OMRI Listed for certified organic gardening and the trusted choice for humus compost.
 Rich in nutrients, it grows stronger, healthier, disease and pest-resistant plants, minimizing the need for chemicals.